 One of the friends joining Pulyan in the compound was the person that would become his teacher and responsible for his transformation.
 Prior to his Awakening he was an unknowing seeker along an unknown path, investigating any and all routes for a solution to his angst, real or imagined.
 One day in the process of those investigations, he was exploring what he had heard was a new or unique approach to psychotherapy when he came across a young woman that was somehow different from all other people he had ever met.
 In an intellectual joust on his part he confronted her with all his knowledge of science, philosophers and the like.
 Like a master swordsman or kung-fu master she blocked and parried each blow, leaving herself unscathed and himself defeated.
 Although she claimed no teacher or any lineage it was apparent, like Queen Chudala, her Attainment was deep and to reach the same level of Attainment he decided to dedicate any further seeking to be guided under her auspices --- a decision that ended in her becoming Pulyan's Teacher and Pulyan's own Fulfillment.

-How do I know these things?
-Years ago, in my youth, I had started study-practice under a man who himself had Awakened to the Absolute under the grace and light of the venerated Indian holy man, the Bhagavan Sri Ramana Maharshi.
-Much to his chagrin, in my study-pactice, my Mentor noticed little or no headway over the years on my part.
+For several years I had been doing study-practice under the auspices of my mentor who himself had Awakened to the Absolute under the grace and light of the venerated Indian holy man, the Bhagavan Sri Ramana Maharshi.
+Much to his chagrin, in my study-pactice he noticed little or no headway over the years on my part.
 He decided my approach and temperment suited more of what Zen had to offer than what was found on the Indian side of things.
 In so saying, he arranged for me study under the noted Japanese Zen master Yasutani Hakuun Roshi.
 That too, did not reach the results he had hoped for.
-Knowing that as a young boy I had met with the American Franklin Merrell-Wolff high in the mountains of the Sierras with somewhat striking results, and, in that I would not quit bugging him, in a last ditch effort he decided for a middle ground, between his own approach and that of Zen.
+Knowing that as a young boy I had met the American Franklin Merrell-Wolff high in the mountains of the Sierras with somewhat striking results, and, in that I would not quit bugging him, in a last ditch effort he decided for a middle ground, between his own approach and that of Zen.
 The results of that decision can be summed up rather quickly in the following paragraph from page two of ZEN ENLIGHTENMENT: The Path Unfolds:

 As you can judge by my comments if you have gone to Footnote , Pulyan in his egoless state was not much one to talk of himself or fill in the gaps personally.
 Most had to be extrapolated from his actions or out of larger general conversations.
 He also wasn't one to have visitors, especially so, those who wished to study under him or stay any length of time.
 Somehow my mentor had some sort of pull and Pulyan never questioned his request nor me for being there.
 The second I stepped into the compound and we met it seemed as though I had been there a million years.